alwaysbegrowing/arbor-contracts/spec/bond.md

 ## Bond

-A new `Bond` contract is created for each [borrower](https://docs.porter.finance/portal/participants/borrowers).
-They implement the standard EIP-20/ERC20 token methods as well as Porter specific methods.
-Each `BondToken` represents a [zero coupon bond](https://docs.porter.finance/portal/intro-to-bonds/zero-coupon-bonds) that can be purchased by [lenders](https://docs.porter.finance/portal/participants/lenders).
+A new `Bond` contract is created for each [borrower](https://docs.arbor.garden/portal/participants/borrowers).
+They implement the standard EIP-20/ERC20 token methods as well as Arbor specific methods.
+Each `BondToken` represents a [zero coupon bond](https://docs.arbor.garden/portal/intro-to-bonds/zero-coupon-bonds) that can be purchased by [lenders](https://docs.arbor.garden/portal/participants/lenders).

 `Bond`s support the following functionality: